jfecher/ante/README.md

 ### Contributing

 The compiler is still in a rather early state so any contributors are greatly welcome.
-Feel free to contribute to either any known issues/improvements (some are listed in the "Quick Tasks" list below) or any standard library functions you think may be useful.
+Feel free to contribute to either any known issues/improvements or any standard library additions you think may be useful.

 Each file in the codebase is prefixed with a module comment explaining the purpose of the file and any algorithms used. `src/main.rs` is a good place to start reading.